RaitaroH/bash-anime-girl/README.md

 # bash-anime-girl
-Randomly says nice things to the user when typing wrong command.
+Randomly says somewhat nice things to the user when typing wrong command.
+It includes actual japanese.

 Based on the [bash-insulter](https://github.com/hkbakke/bash-insulter) by @hkbakke.